 Many artistic websites are created using Wix.com.
 This might be due to the fact that the editor comes with plenty of modern designs to choose from.
 You can make pixel-perfect adjustments by using your mouse.
 Editing photo galleries was never easier.
 Wix has a massive feature set – even video backgrounds and animated text aren’t a problem.

-You can integrate a web store as well, which can be used for both digital products and traditional shipped goods.
+You can integrate a web store as well, which can be used for both digital products and traditionally shipped goods.
 Music artists can use the Wix Music app, designed specifically to sell MP3s.
 Check out our band article for more information as well as our detailed Wix review.